ibm-cloud-docs/openshift/openshift_routes.md

 1. Create a router service on the new VLAN.
   * **<img src="images/icon-version-311.png" alt="Version 3.11 icon" width="30" style="width:30px; border-style: none"/> Version 3.11 clusters**:
     1. Describe the configuration for the default public router service.
 In the output, copy the `prometheus.openshift.io/password: xxxxxxxxxx` annotation, and any custom annotations that you manually added to the router.
-Do not copy other annotations.
+Do not copy other annotations.<p class="note>Note that the router service in the first zone where you have workers nodes is always named `router` in 3.11 clusters, and router services in the zones that you subsequently add to your cluster have names such as `router-dal12`.</p>
       ```
       oc get svc router -o yaml
       ```
       {: pre}

     2. Create a YAML configuration file for a new router service.
-Add the Prometheus password annotation and any custom annotations.
-Save the file as `router-new.yaml`.
+      1. Add the Prometheus password annotation and any custom annotations.
+      2. Specify the zone that your router service deploys to.
+      3. Save the file as `router-new.yaml`.
       ```yaml
       apiVersion: v1
       kind: Service